tardis-sn/tardis/docs/uses.rst

 Change the abundances
 ===============

-In the example file you can alter the elemental abundances (mass fractions; specified in the "abundances" section).
+In the example file, you can alter the elemental abundances (mass fractions; specified in the "abundances" section).
 Use this to explore the sensitivity of features to composition.

 Change the luminosity
 ==============